Comparison guide

 - You want to know when a reminder makes sense.

-- You are tracking family reimbursements, parent expenses, roommate bills, partner spending, or long-term IOUs.
+- You are tracking family reimbursements, parent expenses, roommate bills, partner spending, shared meals, tickets, trip costs, or long-term IOUs.

 - You want a timeline of entries, repayments, statements, and money messages.